Skip to content

 Args:

-equation: A function that returns the derivatives of the variables.
+equation: Callable returning the derivatives of the variables.

-**kwargs: Additional keyword arguments to be passed to the equation function.
+**kwargs: Additional keyword arguments forwarded to `equation`.
+These

 Returns:

-A tuple containing the new values of the variables.
-The length of the tuple is
+Tuple containing the new values of the variables followed by the

 """